dedis/cothority/conode/README.md

 be run either for local tests or on a public server.
 The currently running conodes are available under http://status.dedis.ch.

-To operate a Conode, one need to correctly set up a host and run the Conode program.
+To operate a Conode, one needs to correctly set up a host and run the Conode program.
 The following chapters describe the requirements and needed environment to correctly run the conode program, as well as general instruction on how to operate it.